 The drive will be formatted to NTFS file system, and formatting is really fast.

 In the event that you need to recover data from your Hard drive but it happens to be completely dead or formatted, we put it to you that it is 100% possible to recover data from a dead or formatted drive by using AnyRecover data recovery software - an amazing third-party data recovery software that comes with awesome features for recovering data fast from dead or formatted devices.

 Recover ALL kinds of file/data types - videos, pictures, audios, and documents, etc.

 Recover deleted and lost data fast and with ease, regardless of how and when you lost them.

 Recover data from all storage devices - hard disk, camera memory, memory cards, phone memory.

 You get a free trial before purchase; this allows you to first scan and preview all lost files for free.

-Step 1: Launch the software, and select the Formatted Disk Recovery mode.
+Step 1.
+Launch the software, then select a disk under the “Hard Disk Drives” tab.